stupux/ansible-playbook/README.md

 For information about how to use these playbooks, see the [Installation and Deployment page on the RLetters wiki.](https://github.com/cpence/rletters/wiki/Installation-and-Deployment)

+**FIXME:** When Ansible 2.1 is released, require it and remove the local copy of the yumrepo module in `library`.

 Copyright
 ---------